lupyuen/lupyuen.github.io/src/starpro64.md

 done
 ```

-_(We could actually allow a Remote Developer to boot and test NuttX on StarPro64 ...
+_(We could actually allow a Remote Developer to boot and test NuttX on StarPro64...
 From anywhere in the world!)_

-Build Loop:

-make

-make app

-power off

-power on

-read

-power off

 Remember the [__USB Fan__](https://lupyuen.github.io/articles/starpro64#starpro64-gets-smokin-hot)?
 It goes into our Smart Power Plug as a Power Jenga like so...